amarjais/automationpractice-test-repo/README.md

 ## Usage

-- Clone the repository and it is ready to run with command : npm run test
+- Clone the repository and use command: git init
+- To run the execution, run it with command : npm run test
 - After execution is completed, generate report with : npm run report
 - Default browser for automation : Chrome

 ## General Info

-- After cloning first use command: git init
 - Automatized flows are mentioned in feature file.
 - Test data is parameterized for email, first name and last name, saved in testData.js file
 - Please update test data for email every time for a fresh execution.
 Ex: testuser5.. testuser6... serially